All-Russian School Olympiad in Biology

-Each year Federal Agency of Education organizes two training courses (December and June, duration 2 weeks) for winners of previous Russian NBO (20-25 students from all around Russian Federation).
+Each year Ministry of Education and Science organizes two training courses (December and June, duration 2 weeks) for winners of previous Russian NBO (20-25 students of 9th, 10th and 11th classes from all around Russian Federation).
 These courses are curried out at Moscow State Regional University (Mytishchi, Moscow region) and Lomonosov Moscow State University (Moscow).
 During the courses specialists from these Universities and other Institutes give lectures and seminars for students in different fields of Biology.
 Students also have practical training in Laboratories.
 All other students optionally have training in their own cities at local Universities, Institutes, Schools, etc.

 School and High school textbooks corresponding to the general bachelor’s courses are widely used.
 Some special literature is also recommended.
 Foe example, Publishing House “Drofa” issued series of Books “Russian Academy of Sciences – to School Teachers” which include the book (collection of articles)“Actual problems of Biology” (2009) written by leading Russian scientists.
 Publishing House “Prosveshchenie (Education)” issued series of Books “Five Rings” which include the Books “Biology.
 All-Russian Olympiads” (2008) and “Biology.
 International Olympiads” (2009) written by members of Central methodological committee in Biology of All-Russian School Olympiad.
 Last two books contain recommendation for school teachers and students in training to Biology Olympiad as well as example tests from previous All-Russian NBO or IBO.

 All participants of each round of Russian NBO receive “Certificate of Participation” and winners (up to 40% of the number of participants each round.
-The score of winners should be not less that 50% of maximal points) receive Diplomas and some gifts/souvenirs from Federal agency of Education (winners of 4th round) and from local authorities.
+The score of winners should be not less that 50% of maximal points) receive Diplomas and some gifts/souvenirs from Ministry of Education and Science (winners of 4th round) and from local authorities.
 Winners of 3rd round optionally have free entrance to local (Regional) Universities and Institutes.
 Winners of 4th round have free entrance to any University in Russia.

-Russian NBO is supported by Federal Agency of Education of Russian Federation (Federal Government).
-The winners of IBO are supported by V. Potanin Educational Foundation (“Stipendia”, http://www.stipendia.ru) by monthly stipend during their education at Universities and Institutes.
+Russian NBO is supported by Ministry of Education and Science of Russian Federation (Federal Government).
+The winners of IBO are supported by monthly stipend from President of Russian Federation during their education at Universities and Institutes.

-Russian NBO is supported by Federal Agency of Education (the branch of Ministry of Education and Science).
+Russian NBO is supported by Ministry of Education and Science.

 According to the Rules of Ministry of Education and Science of Russian Federation the candidates to national team for the IBO are selected from first grade winners of 4th round (usually 4-6 students from 10th and 11th classes) after short interview by members of Jury and Central methodological committee.